Mediatrix method for filamentation of objects in images: EXAMPLE OF APPLICATION: SIMULATED GRAVITATIONAL ARCS

-As an example of application of the Mediatrix filamentation method, we consider 3 arc-shaped objects produced through the gravitational lensing effect (see Fig. 2\ref{ex02}).
+As an example of application of the Mediatrix filamentation method, we consider 3 arc-shaped objects produced through the gravitational lensing effect (see Fig. \ref{ex02}).
 These arcs were generated using the \textit{AddArcs}~\cite{addarcs} pipeline to simulate gravitational arcs.

-\textit{AddArcs} is a code that simulates realistic gravitational arcs using the galaxy cluster abundance (i.e. the lenses) provided by cosmological simulations and background galaxies (the sources) with morphological parameters and redshift distribution obtained from the Hubble Ultra Deep Field Survey.
-The source brightness distribution is modeled by S\'{e}rsic profiles~\cite{sersic}, which in principle extend to infinity, with elliptical isophotes.
-Given the input models for the source and the lens, \textit{AddArcs} controls the software {\it gravlens} \cite{gravlens} to perform the gravitational lensing calculations.
-The segmentation of the simulated image (i.e. the definition of borders) is carried out with the {\it SExtractor} \cite{sextractor} software, in a procedure similar to the one described in \cite{arcfitting}
+\textit{AddArcs} is a code that simulates the surface brightness distribution of gravitational arcs, e.g., high elongated lensed objects, using the galaxy cluster abundance (i.e. the lenses) provided by cosmological simulations and background galaxies (the sources) with morphological parameters and redshift distribution obtained from the Hubble Ultra Deep Field Survey \cite{UDFBeckwith,UDFCoe}.
+The source brightness distribution is modelled by S\'{e}rsic profiles~\cite{sersic} (which in principle extend to infinity) with elliptical isophotes.
+The lens model is given by a Navarro-Frenk-White density profile (NFW, \cite{nfw1,nfw2}), with elliptical projected density (see, e.g., \cite{caminha}).
+Given the input models for the source and the lens, \textit{AddArcs} controls the software {\it gravlens} \cite{gravlens} to perform the gravitational lensing calculations, resulting in one or more images of the source.
+The identification of individual images and their segmentation (i.e. the determination of the image pixels) is carried out using the {\it SExtractor} \cite{sextractor} software, in a similar way as to the one described in \cite{arcfitting}.